Why You Should Buy Silver

 Virtually all electronics require some amount of silver in their manufacture, because it possesses exceptional qualities of conductivity and is a good electrical pathway.
 Silver is often used on circuit boards, telephones, television sets, solar panels, batteries, medical instruments, CDs, microwave ovens, hearing aids, and DVDs.

-As a financial product, it's available in coins, bars, bullion, and rounds, with coins being by far the most popular amongst financial gurus.
+Apart from that, silver is available in coins, bars, bullion, and rounds, with coins being by far the most popular amongst silver enthusiasts.
 They're easy to store, can be easily transported, and if need be, silver coins can be quickly converted into cash.
 Silver coins made by government mints are also considered to be negotiable currency and are legal tender internationally.
-It's also probably the most affordable precious metal, which is still capable of providing a safe haven for people who choose to make purchases.
+It's also probably the most affordable precious metal.

 Historical Price of Silver